RACS-SADL: Robust and Understandable Randomized Consensus in the Cloud: Experimental evaluation

 \subsection{\sys LAN Normal Case Performance}

-We designed \sys and \mempool for the WAN, however, for the completeness of the evaluation, we also present the LAN performance. \cref{fig:normal_case_lan_performance} depicts the experiment results, where we experiment with 5 replicas and 5 clients, deployed in the same AWS region.
+In this experiment, we quantify the performance of the \sys in a LAN setting.
+We conduct experiments with 5 replicas and 5 clients deployed in the same AWS region. \Cref{fig:normal_case_lan_performance} illustrates the LAN performance of \sys.

-\textbf{\sys vs Multi-Paxos and Raft}: We first observe that \sys achieves a saturation throughput of 420k cmd/sec, under a median latency upper bound of 10ms, that is comparable to the saturation throughput of Multi-Paxos (450k) and Raft (440k).
+\textbf{\sys vs \{Multi-Paxos and Raft\}}: We observe that \sys achieves a saturation throughput of 420k cmd/sec, under a median latency upper bound of 10ms, that is comparable to the saturation throughput of Multi-Paxos (450k) and Raft (440k).
 Under normal case executions, \sys, Multi-Paxos, and Raft have 1 round-trip latency, serialized through a leader, hence provide comparable performance.